Plus One Tyre Sizing: Learn How To Plus Size Tyres & Wheels

 - Your Plus Sized tyres should have the same rolling circumference as the Standard model recommended for the vehicle.
 Talk to your JAXQuickfit tyre technician about what this means.
 Essentially this is to ensure that the vehicle’s speedometer and electronics, such as traction control and anti skid devices, are not put out of calibration.

-- The Plus Sized tyre has to fit the wheel rim width; you must follow manufacturer guidelines here because anything other will not be safe.
+- The Plus Sized tyre has to fit the wheel rim width; you must follow manufacturer guidelines here because anything else will not be safe.

 - You need to select Plus Sized tyres with an equal or higher load ratio.
-It is not legially permissibile to fit tyres that have a lower load carrying capacity that the original fitment.
+It is not legally permissible to fit tyres that have a lower load carrying capacity than the original fitment.

 - Be cautious of inflation pressure, it must be in accordance with the vehicle manufacturer's prescribed levels that are clearly indicated on the tyre placard (located normally in the inside of the driver's door) or vehicle handbook.
 Ask your JAXQuickfit technician about the importance of correct tyre pressures.